bdiev/WheatMagnateBot/README.md

 - During server restarts (detected at 9 AM Kyiv time), reconnection waits 5 minutes instead of 15 seconds to prevent notification spam.
 - Discord bot responds to commands in the configured channel and sends notifications there.
 - Death messages from Minecraft chat are detected and sent to Discord; these messages are preserved in the channel and not deleted by the automatic cleaner.
-- Whisper messages from Minecraft are grouped into conversation threads in Discord, showing history with timestamps.
-Replies update the same message.
-Whisper and conversation messages are not deleted by the automatic cleaner.
+- Conversations with players from Minecraft are grouped into embeds in Discord, showing history with timestamps and directional arrows (⬅️ for incoming, ➡️ for outgoing).
+Replies update the same embed.
+If reply uses "/r ", only the message text is displayed.
+Conversation embeds are not deleted by the automatic cleaner.
-- Modal submissions for messages and replies do not show confirmation messages to avoid clutter.
+- Modal submissions for messages and replies show ephemeral confirmations that auto-delete immediately to avoid clutter.

 ## Running the Bot
 ### Local (Windows/Linux)